Baby, it’s cold inside too!

 “For child’s safety, garment should fit snugly.
 This garment is not flame resistant.
 Loose-fitting garment is more likely to catch fire.”

 Snug-fitting baby pajamas are not treated with flame resistant chemicals because they are less likely to be ignited and they burn far more slowly.

 2. The garment can be “naturally flame resistant” if made with fabrics such as polyester (e.g. “fleece”) and other synthetics.
 Merino wool is naturally flame resistant, although usually pretty expensive.
-Merino wool is the gold standard in sleepwear if you can afford it (buy used?).
+Merino wool is the gold standard in sleepwear if you can afford it (hint: buy used).

 3. It can be treated with chemical flame retardant(s).
 You generally can’t tell what flame retardant is being used on any particular clothing item unless you ask.
-And no, you can’t really “wash it out” either (it takes a LOT of washing).
+And no, you can’t really “wash it out” either (it would take a LOT of washing).

 Many parents are not keen on chemical flame retardants on their kids’ clothes.
 I concur.

 In real life, what this means is that jammies you see in stores are usually either snug-fitting OR made of polyester/fleece.
 If the jammies you are looking at are not one of these, they are likely treated with chemical flame retardant/s.
 Those pretty princess nighties from Disney and such?
 Yup.
 All treated.